jbush001/NyuziProcessor/README.md

 ### Building and running
 1. Build USB blaster command line tools
  * Update your PATH environment variable to point the directory where you built the tools.
- * Create a file /etc/udev/rules.d/99-custom.rules and add the line:
+ * Create a file /etc/udev/rules.d/99-custom.rules and add the line (this allows using USB blaster tools without having to be root)

             ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"